 I wouldn’t go to gatherings and I didn’t have many friends, I felt alone because I chose to stay at home by myself, this was a sure way I wouldn’t say or do something stupid and humiliate myself.

-I wouldn’t got restaurant’s by myself, god forbid I would be alone eating and someone judge me for that, or I’d spill my coffee or drop my fork making a clanking noise on the floor drawing attention to myself and looking like a total idiot, NO WAY, I just wouldn’t embarrass myself like that, I’ll order in.
+I wouldn’t go to restaurant’s by myself, god forbid I would be alone eating and someone judge me for that, or I’d spill my coffee or drop my fork making a clanking noise on the floor drawing attention to myself and looking like a total idiot, NO WAY, I just wouldn’t embarrass myself like that, I’ll order in.

 That was me 10 years ago and now my symptoms are very mild and are only present in specific stressful situations for me (such as the job promotion interview scenario above, I’m still working on that one).